Can You Camp Anywhere on BLM Land in Utah?

 In designated wilderness or wilderness study areas with specific rules.
 Some WSAs prohibit motorized camping.
 Others are open.
 Check the specific area.

 In Special Recreation Management Areas (SRMAs) with permit requirements.
-Some high-use BLM areas require permits for overnight camping.
+Some high-use BLM areas require permits or restrict camping to designated sites.
 Sand Flats Recreation Area near Moab charges a fee and has designated sites.
+The Kane Creek and Potash Road corridors near Moab are designated-site camping only.
 The Labyrinth Canyon river corridor requires a BLM permit.
-These are exceptions, not the rule — but they're common near Moab and other popular areas.
+These are exceptions, not the rule — but they're the rule precisely where demand is highest.

 On private land or state trust land within BLM areas.
 Utah land ownership is a patchwork.
 Private inholdings and state trust sections are scattered throughout BLM areas.
 Camping on private or state land without permission is trespass.